 Vancouver Island Cougar Hunting Cost

 The cost of cougar hunting on Vancouver Island starts at approximately $8,500, depending on factors such as duration, hunting methods, licenses, tags, and guide services.
-Each hunter can harvest up to two cougars per season, provided they purchase the required tags.
+The bag limit is two cougars per licence year, and hunters must hold the required hunting and cougar species licences.
 Hunting trips can often be combined with opportunities to pursue other big game or small game species, creating a comprehensive outdoor adventure.

 Choose Among the Best Guide Outfitters for Cougar Hunting in BC